Pros: Great keyboard; Affordable price; Good battery life; Quick boot time

 Lenovo backs the L420 with a standard one-year warranty on parts and labor.
-See how Lenovo did in our Tech Support Showdown and our Best & Worst Brands report.

 The $898 ThinkPad L420 falls somewhere between the high-powered T series and the more small-business focused Edge lineup.
 As such, it borrows the security features and docking capability of the former line, but the more affordable pricing of the latter.
 Regardless, this laptop's great keyboard, snappy performance, and reasonable price make it a compelling option for professionals who aren't willing sacrifice quality.
 We wish the sound quality were better, but if a solid typing experience, good performance, and a budget-friendly price are what you're after, the ThinkPad L420 fits the bill.

 With a comfortable keyboard, a second-generation Intel Core processor, and a $898 price tag, the Lenovo ThinkPad L420 is proof that "business notebook" and "value" don't have to be mutually exclusive.
 This 14.1-inch notebook continues Lenovo's tried-and-true design and offers strong performance for traveling executives and students alike.
 But how does the L420 stack up to other thin-and-light business notebooks?
 Read on to find out.